yandex-cloud/docs/en/data-proc/operations/cluster-create.md

 ## Configure a network {#setup-network}

-In the subnet that the subcluster with master host{% if audience != "internal" %} will connect to, enable [egress NAT](../../vpc/operations/enable-nat.md){% else %}enable egress NAT{% endif %}.
+In the subnet that the subcluster with master host will connect to, {% if audience != "internal" %}[set up a NAT gateway](../../vpc/operations/create-nat-gateway.md){% else %}set up a NAT gateway{% endif %}.
 This will enable the subcluster to interact with {{ yandex-cloud }} services or hosts on other networks.

 ## Configure security groups {#change-security-groups}